-Because of the AMC, the site is classified a Problem Site (P).
-The site may be reclassified Moderately Reactive (M), provided the recommendations given below are adopted.
-After cutting and filling, the classification remains unaltered.
+Because of the AMC, the site is classified a problem site (P).
+The site may be reclassified Moderately Reactive (M), provided the recommendations given below are adopted and the fill is certified in writing it has been placed in a controlled manner.
+After cutting and filling the classification remains unaltered.